Dreaming of Des Moines - Seawolves Shine in the National Spotlight

 As recruiter, Rickard's tireless efforts have helped Stony Brook recruit some of the best and brightest in program history.
 Rickard helped land Tommy Brenton, who went on to develop into a two-time America East Defensive Player of the Year and the 2013 America East Player of the Year.
 Brenton's 2012-13 season went down as one of the greatest ever in program history as he led the team in rebounds, steals and assists.
 He was named the 2013 recipient of the Lefty Driesell Award as the National Defensive Player of the Year and was named an All-America honorable mention by the Associated Press.
 Brenton graduated as the program's all-time leader in rebounds, assists and steals.

-As backcourt coach, Rickard has mentored a pair of All-America East guards in Bryan Dougher and Dave Coley.
-Dougher graduated as the program's all-time Div.
-I leader in points and three-pointers made and was a three-time All-America East selection, including first-team honors in 2012.
-Coley, a steady offensive threat and one of the best defenders on the team, has developed into an All-Conference guard, earning third team and All-Defensive honors in 2013.
+As backcourt coach, Rickard has mentored a trio of All-America East guards in Bryan Dougher, Dave Coley and Carson Puriefoy.
+Dougher graduated as the program's all-time Division I leader in points and three-pointers made and was a three-time All-America East selection, including first-team honors in 2012.
+Coley, a steady offensive threat and one of the team's best defenders, developed into an All-Conference guard, earning third team and All-Defensive honors in 2013 and 2014.
+Puriefoy finished his career fourth in the program's Division I history in points (1,572).
+A two-time first team all-conference guard, Puriefoy was part of the winningest senior class in school history.

 Rickard lives in Port Jefferson with his wife, Courtney, Stony Brook's associate athletic director for student-athlete development and life skills, their sons, Patrick and Braden, and daughter, Mallory.